particle-iot/docs/src/content/faq/wholesale/wholesale-products.md

 ## Refunds, cancellations or delays

-All orders through the Wholesale are non-refundable and non-cancellable.
-We also can not accept shipping timeline delays.
-Sending a PO or placing an order on the Wholesale Store to Particle functions as a committed, non-cancellable, non-refunable order.
+Sending a PO to the Particle sales team or placing an order on the Wholesale Store functions as a committed, non-cancellable, non-refunable order.
+We do not accept shipping timeline delays.

 ## Battery regulations